Home

 Canoeing

-Upon becoming a certified canoeist, overnight island camping, trolling for trout, and dinner on the lake are added to your choices.
-Loon Lake has several picturesque islands and the island camping out-trip is one of the favorites of Deer Crossing campers.
+Once you complete Deer Crossing’s canoe class, overnight island camping, trolling for trout, and dinner on the lake are added to your activity choices.
+Loon Lake has several picturesque islands and the canoe camping out-trip is a favorite of many campers.

 Kayaking